What Are Rays And Line Segments

 Conclusion

-By mastering the definitions, properties, and applications of rays and line segments, you can unlock a deeper understanding of geometry and its relevance to the world around us.
+By mastering the definitions, properties, and applications of rays and line segments, you can tap into a deeper understanding of geometry and its relevance to the world around us.
 Now, we encourage you to explore further: practice drawing and identifying rays and line segments in different contexts.
 Challenge yourself with geometric problems that require you to apply these concepts.
 Share your insights and questions with others, and together, we can continue to unravel the fascinating world of geometry.